 MultiStem: Biotech company Athersys created MultiStem, a stem cell product made from multipotent adult progenitor cells (MAPCs) derived from bone marrow.
 MPACs can self-renew and differentiate into several cell types.
 Acute respiratory distress syndrome (ARDS) is similar to pneumonia; it makes it difficult for the lungs to fully inflate and can lead to serious complications and death.
 MultiStem already underwent an early-stage clinical trial for treating ARDS, and the results showed the patients had lower mortality rates and were off ventilators more quickly than those who didn’t receive the treatment.
 The company is working with the FDA to fast-track a clinical trial testing for COVID-19, according to WKSU.

 RNA therapies are a fairly recent development and are being studied to treat several diseases, including macular degeneration and Zika.
 The therapies work in a few different ways, either by targeting nucleic acids (DNA or RNA), targeting proteins, or encoding proteins.
 A therapy might prevent messenger RNA from being translated into protein or it might encode a normal version of a protein instead of a mutated one.
-Right now, the potential RNA therapies for COVID-19 are all in preclinical phases.
+Right now, the majority of potential RNA therapies for COVID-19 are in pre-clinical phases.

 There are a number of other treatments scientists are researching to see if they can help alleviate some of the severe symptoms of COVID-19.
 They don’t necessarily fit into the categories above.